 Who is Eligible?

-When a student is identified as having a vision deficit, a multidisciplinary team including the parent(s), VI Teacher, district representatives, etc., first meet to review documentation and decide if a referral for VI services or evaluation is appropriate.
+When a student is identified as having a vision deficit, a multidisciplinary team including the parent(s), Teacher of the Visually Impaired (TVI), district representatives, etc., first meet to review documentation and decide if a referral for VI services or evaluation is appropriate.
 Parent(s) or school staff may initiate this process.
-If the team agrees, an evaluation is completed by the VI Teacher and any other related specialists.
+If the team agrees, an evaluation is completed by the TVI and any other related specialists.
 After the evaluation, the team meets to review results and determine if the student qualifies for special education under the eligibility of Visual Impairment (VI).

 Criteria for Regional vision services changed on July 1, 2019.
 “Visual Impairment” means an impairment in vision that, even with correction, adversely affects a child’s educational performance.
 Visual impairment includes partial sight, total blindness, limited visual acuity after correction, restricted visual field, and progressive eye conditions.